-The intricacies of the land tax legislation can trip up even the most savvy of owners, and with land tax assessments issued by the State Revenue Office (SRO) in the first quarter of the year, this time often brings a raft of land tax enquiries through our doors.
+The intricacies of the land tax legislation can trip up even the most savvy of owners, and with land tax liability being determined by the occupation of your property as at 31 December each year, now is a good time to start planning ahead to minimise unnecessary exposure.

 Here are some of the areas of risk which we commonly see affecting our private clients and their family homes – if you spot anything of concern, we would be happy to help.